Alterplay/APAddressBook/README.md

 ```

 ### Note
-> Callback block will be run in main thread!
+> Callback block will be run on main queue!
+If you need to run callback block on custom queue use `loadContactsOnQueue:completion:` method

 ###### Select contact fields bit-mask
 Available fields: